 Diet: Verdins feed dominantly on insects like caterpillars, insects, beetles, larvae, and small spiders.
 Sometimes, they also eat small fruits like berries and small seeds.

 Geographical Distribution: Verdins are usually found in the thorny shrub vegetation of the southwestern United States and northern Mexico.

-Adaptations: In order to adapt to the scorching heat of the desert summer, Verdin birds stay in the shaded inner parts of shrubs.
+Adaptations: To adapt to the scorching heat of the desert summer, Verdin birds stay in the shaded inner parts of shrubs.
 Aside from that, they build nests that are open in the direction of the wind as an additional cooling mechanism.

 5. Indigo Bunting (Passerina cyanea)

-Diet: Interestingly, Indigo Buntings do not usually drink water; instead, they just get their water requirement from their diet.
-Generally, they feed on small insects (e.g. bugs, beetles, caterpillars, small spiders) berries, herbs, and seeds of grasses.
+Diet: Interestingly, Indigo Buntings do not usually drink water; instead, they get their water requirement from their diet.
+Generally, they feed on small insects (e.g., bugs, beetles, caterpillars, small spiders), berries, herbs, and seeds of grasses.

 Geographical Distribution: This bird is mostly found in the eastern parts of North America from the southern parts of the coniferous forest region.
 Aside from that, they could be occasionally found in some parts of the western US like California, Utah, and Arizona.